myrrlyn/apocrypha.es/priv/archive/1wpywa.md

 be ready to swoop in to butcher the troublemakers.
 These various groups came alive in the chaos and according to Honditar, one of Mede’s best foresters,

-> *“…(spits on ground) the Legions moved from neighbourhood to neighbourhood*
+> …(spits on ground) the Legions moved from neighbourhood to neighbourhood
-> *putting down all and sundry who didn’t surrender.
-There was a lot of blood.*
+> putting down all and sundry who didn’t surrender.
+There was a lot of blood.
-> *We crucified the goddamn lot of the Blues and Yellows.
-An’ I musta gutted a*
+> We crucified the goddamn lot of the Blues and Yellows.
+An’ I musta gutted a
-> *hundred o’ those goddamn Nibbo necro-nutters meself in the end.
-Educated*
+> hundred o’ those goddamn Nibbo necro-nutters meself in the end.
+Educated
-> *guess?
+> guess?
 Huh.
-I’d say one hundred thousand civvies died in those five days.*
+I’d say one hundred thousand civvies died in those five days.
+Huh.
-> *Huh.
-Fun times.
-I still says them days was just good riddance to Nibbo*
+> Fun times.
+I still says them days was just good riddance to Nibbo rubbish… {:.text-italic}
-> *rubbish…”*

 The chaos of those five days, which ended on the last day of 4E 18, was remembered for a long time afterward.
 Those in a position to observe the